costanzazanoletti/trailmetrics/backend/segmentation-service/README.md

 ## Overview

-The **Segmentation Service** is a microservice responsible for processing activity data, segmenting the route based on elevation changes, and publishing the results to Kafka.
-This service is part of the **TRAILMETRICS** project and interacts with Kafka.
+The **Segmentation Service** is a Python-based microservice responsible for analyzing activity streams and dividing the route into segments based on elevation profile and gradient.
+It processes incoming messages from Kafka and publishes enriched segment data to downstream services.

+## Responsibilities

+- Consumes activity stream data from `activity-stream-queue`
+- Applies slope-based segmentation logic using configured thresholds
+- Assigns grade category and cadence thresholds to segments
+- Publishes results to `segmentation-output-queue`

 ## Setup

+### Prerequisites

+- Python 3.10+

 ### Install Dependencies

-The service runs on **Python 3.10+**.
-First, create a virtual environment and install dependencies:

 ```bash
 python3 -m venv venv